SECRET-GUEST/tiny-scripts/Lists/Windows 10/README.md

 This will rename all .png files or whatever extension you want in the folder where you placed this program

 => You have to change into the script the extension ".png" if you want to run it for something else than PNG images.

-## 3.create a simple Wordlist.py

-Create a simple wordlist of 1.png, 2.png ,...
-500.png

-=> Needs to download python then use left click on the file, "open with", "python".

-=> You have to change the path inside the python file replacing by yours, all instructions in the script.

 ```